-How Do I Correct My Order of Precedence Record?
+How Do I Change My Order of Precedence Record?

 So, you've found your personal record in the Atenveldt Order of Precedence, and an award you received is missing!
 Or maybe it's there, but it's listed incorrectly—the wrong level for multi-tiered awards, or the wrong date.
 What now?

 Awards sometimes get listed under a familiar nickname instead of the properly registered name and, while we are working diligently on combining those records, we can't cross-reference names until we know to whom they belong!

 If you find an award of yours listed under an alias, nickname or previously-registered name, just e-mail the Abacus Herald